Chapter 5: Cruising Around the World

 The anticipation of arrival.
 The experience of sighting land in the grey of early morning and watching it approach as light opens, is magical.
 Nothing there, then something then as distance shortens buildings are visible and the spell is broken.
 This fascination must be a throwback to the earliest sailing experiences.
 Sailors at sea for months with no land in sight, then there it is, shadowy grey on the horizon, a wild hope.

 Acapulco has grown from a dozen dwellings, two or more churches and the beginnings of a fort to uncountable homes and buildings in little more than 400 years.
 The natural harbor that lured the Spanish here in the 1600’s is the main port of the city.
 There is a sense that building upon building has been constructed in order to climb as high as possible up the mountains.
 The dwellings are cubes of different sizes.
 Nothing, it seems, is ever removed just built on top of, climbing higher, and they seem to be attached to each other.
 Some places there are gaping dirt and concrete holes where buildings have collapsed.
 But the integrity remains.
 Like houses of cards held together with glue.
+(The devastation of hurricane Otis still remains after two years, contributing to the dismantled aspect of the city and distress of its people.)

 A magnificent stone Spanish fort still stands, overlooking the harbor, cannons at the ready.
 It houses an excellent museum.
 Suddenly I realize that the present buildings have been arranged like the blocks of stone that form the old fort.
 One supporting the next and traveling organically around obstacles and existing boulders.
 Confining and supporting the land, it shelters an ever growing hive of humanity.